Hey Everyone! Happy (early) Easter. Alyssa JoJo here with a short and easy recipe for ham for the crock pot! Lets get to it.

 1 6 ounce bag prewashed baby spinach

-½ pound strawberries, washed and quartered or sliced
+½ pound strawberries, washed and quartered or

 ¼ medium red onion, very thinly sliced, and then halved